Revisiting Block-Diagonal SDP Relaxations for the Clique Number of the Paley Graphs: Abstract

 \section{Abstract}

 This work addresses the block-diagonal semidefinite program (SDP) relaxations for the clique number of the Paley graphs.
-The size of the maximal clique (clique number) of a graph is a classic NP-complete problem; a Paley graph is a deterministic graph where two vertices are connected if their difference is a quadratic residue modulo certain prime powers.
-Improving the upper bound for the Paley graph clique number for odd prime powers is an open problem in combinatorics.
-Moreover, since quadratic residues exhibit pseudorandom properties, Paley graphs are related to the construction of deterministic restricted isometries, an open problem in compressed sensing and sparse recovery.
-Recent work provides evidence that the current upper bounds can be improved by the sum-of-squares (SOS) relaxations.
-In particular the bounds given by the SOS relaxations of degree 4 (SOS-4) are asymptotically growing at an order smaller than square root of the prime.
-However computations of SOS-4 become intractable with respect to large graphs.
-Gvozdenovic et al. introduced a more computationally efficient block-diagonal hierarchy of SDPs that refines the SOS hierarchy.
-They computed the values of these SDPs of degrees 2 and 3 (L2 and L3 respectively) for the Paley graph clique numbers associated with primes p less or equal to 809.
-These values bound from the above the values of the corresponding SOS-4 and SOS-6 relaxations respectively.
-We revisit these computations and determine the values of the L2 relaxation for larger p's.
-Our results provide additional numerical evidence that the L2 relaxations, and therefore also the SOS-4 relaxations, are asymptotically growing at an order smaller than the square root of p.
+The size of the maximal clique (clique number) of a graph is a classic NP-complete problem; a Paley graph is a deterministic graph where two vertices are connected if their difference is a quadratic residue (square) in a finite field with the number of elements given by certain primes and prime powers.
+Improving the upper bound for the Paley graph clique number for prime powers that are non-squares is an open problem in combinatorics.
+Moreover, since quadratic residues exhibit pseudorandom properties, Paley graphs are related to the construction of deterministic restricted isometries, an open problem in compressed sensing.
+Recent work provides numerical evidence that the current upper bounds can be improved by the sum-of-squares (SOS) relaxations.
+In particular, the bounds given by the SOS relaxations of degree 4 (SOS-4) have been empirically observed to be growing at an order smaller than square root of the prime.
+However, computations of SOS-4 appear to be intractable with respect to large graphs.
+Gvozdenovic et al. introduced a more computationally efficient block-diagonal hierarchy of SDPs and computed the values of these SDPs of degrees 2 (L2) for the Paley graph clique numbers associated with primes p less or equal to 809, which bound from above the corresponding SOS-4 relaxations.
+We compute the values of the L2 relaxations for p's between 821 and 997.
+Our results provide some numerical evidence that these relaxations, and therefore also the SOS-4 relaxations, may be scaling at an order smaller than the square root of p.
+However, due to the size of the SDPs, we have not been able to compute L2 relaxations for p's greater than 997.
+Therefore, our scaling estimate is not conclusive and presents an interesting open problem for further study.